Who Is Liable in Car Accidents Caused By Mechanical Failure?

 - Faulty Repairs.
 To sustain a case, there has to be a link between the faulty repairs and the accident.
 It’s not enough to have a part fail.
 There must be some negligence that occurs by the mechanic.
 A car mechanic needs to have reasonable competence and skills.
 When they fail to do their job, either because of inadequate training, a lack of skill or inattention, they may be liable for an accident.

-Even a driver may be liable for the car accident when it’s caused by a mechanical failure.
+Even a driver may be liable for a car accident when it’s caused by a mechanical failure.
 Everyone who operates a motor vehicle must take reasonable steps to ensure that the car is in proper working condition.

 - Maintenance Failure.
 If a vehicle needs routine maintenance, the driver has to make sure that it’s taken care of properly.
 When drivers notice a problem with the vehicle, they have to respond appropriately, depending on the nature of the defect.
 It’s possible that a driver can be liable for an accident caused by a mechanical failure when they don’t take sufficient steps to take care of their vehicle.

 There is the possibility that multiple parties may be to blame for an accident that involves mechanical failure.
 For example, the car manufacturer might have produced a defective vehicle.
 However, the driver may have failed to have the car fixed even after they knew that there were problems.
 At the same time, the other driver may contribute to the accident by speeding.